Enjoying Spring in Japan: Where to Go, What to Pack (& How to Avoid Crowds) | The Invisible Tourist x Lisa in Japan

 For early cherry blossom viewing

 While the iconic sakura bloom from late March to mid-April throughout major cities, you probably haven’t heard that a special variety of cherry blossom named kawazuzakura begins to bloom before the more popular sakura.
-This is usually from mid-February to mid-March.
+This is usually from mid-February to early-March.

 Kawazuzakura aren’t as abundant as the regular sakura so it’s easy to be drawn to them while you’re exploring Japan.
 As much of the trees are bare during this time of year, a burst of pink against an otherwise barren backdrop is a welcome sight!